15 Common Galaxy S9 Problems & How to Fix Them

 Update: Near the end of February 2020, both the Verizon and T-Mobile Galaxy S9 got Android 10, so we’re seeing an influx of reports and problems.
 More carriers got it in March, plus Samsung quickly released a bug-fixing maintenance upgrade, so look out for that.

 Then, it looks like you can expect an important update to One UI 2.1 in the coming months, which is the software experience on the Galaxy S20 family.
 We’ll add more info to this post as we see and hear more, otherwise, here’s a generic list of tips we’ve gathered over the last few years.

 Galaxy S9 Touchscreen Sensitivity Problems

-The first real “problem” we’re hearing about so far is regarding the touchscreen.
+One of the first real “problems” we see mentioned often for the Galaxy S9 is regarding the touchscreen.
 Some users are reporting the Galaxy S9 screen doesn’t register taps or touches in certain areas, or they’re having sensitivity problems.
-Most of the complaints are from Galaxy S9+ owners, as it has a bigger screen.
-That said, we’re seeing reports on Reddit and all over the official Samsung product forum.
+We’re seeing reports on Reddit and at the official Samsung product forum.

 How to Fix Galaxy S9 Apps that Aren’t Full Screen

-A big problem we saw with the Galaxy S8 and Note 8 is about apps using the full screen.
 With a big 5.8 or 6.2-inch Quad-HD screen that’s long and skinny, some apps don’t use the entire space.
-We’re seeing this again on the Galaxy S9.
-This is simply because of the aspect ratio, similar to 16:9 widescreen movies back in the day having black bars.
+This is simply due to the new aspect ratio, similar to 16:9 widescreen movies back in the day having black bars.